The truth about nature’s wonder fruit.

 Say what?!
 Yep, people claim that coconut oil can improve cognitive function.
 Recent studies at Oxford University have revealed that people with signs of Alzheimer’s and dementia had short term memory benefits from its use.
 Remember that the next time you’re feeling a little… forgetful.

 2. It can boost your metabolism

 While it may seem a little strange that a fatty product could actually help with your metabolism, it’s true.
 How?
 Coconut oil helps you oxidize (aka burn) fat.
 It contains medium chain triglycerides which actually works to boost metabolic function and have you feelin’ fine.

 Say bye-bye to BO!
 Coconut oil is a great alternative to conventional deodorant.
 It contains Laurie acid he lauric acid which kills odor-causing bacteria.
 Simply apply it to your skin to ward off any unpleasant smells.
 Easy.

 Want to amp your morning smoothie up a little?
 Add a teaspoon of coconut oil.
 When paired with protein, particularly chia seeds, coconut oil’s medium chain triglycerides offer the perch pick-me-up.

 Did you know that some people use coconut oil as a toothpaste?
 Other simply use the oil pulling method for healthier mouth and gums.
-Because of its wonderful antibacterial properties, some dental professionals believe that coconut oil can work to prevent tooth decay and gum diseases.
+Because of its wonderful antibacterial properties, some people including some professionals believe that coconut oil can work to prevent tooth decay and gum diseases.

 Coconuts have been keeping people healthy for 55 million years!

-While we in the Western world may only have just discovered (and bottled) coconuts – the truth is that ever since coconuts first appeared in tropical areas, they’ve locals as a natural elixir.
+While we in the Western world may only have just discovered (and bottled) coconuts – the truth is that ever since coconuts first appeared in tropical areas, the locals have used them as a natural elixir.